Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Summary and Outlook

 A complementary direction is suggested by recent experiments in living systems.
 In Ref.~\cite{DiTerlizzi2024}, steady-state entropy production was inferred from high-resolution flickering experiments in human red blood cells, including cell stretching and contour fluctuations analyzed as a proxy for metabolic activity.
 From the present perspective, these observations invite a geometric reinterpretation of low-dissipation operation in living matter.
 Sustained activity far from equilibrium may reflect the dynamical orchestration of internally generated and externally imposed forces.
-In overdamped environments, proximity to the stall condition ($r \rightarrow -1$) identifies a regime in which internally generated forces nearly cancel external loads, suppressing entropy production while the transport remains finite.
-In this view, force anti-alignment is the geometric mechanism through which entropy production and transport decouple in overdamped active biological systems.
+In overdamped environments, near-cancellation between internally generated forces and external loads can reduce the fluctuating component of the net thermodynamic force, thereby lowering the excess entropy production associated with a prescribed mean net force. {In this view, force anti-alignment provides a potential mechanism for optimizing entropy production in overdamped systems: once $\langle\vec{\mathcal{F}}_{\rm net}\rangle$ is fixed, including the stall case $\langle\vec{\mathcal{F}}_{\rm net}\rangle=0$, the design principle becomes $\min\,{\rm Var}(\vec{\mathcal{F}}_{\rm net})$ subject to fixed $\langle\vec{\mathcal{F}}_{\rm net}\rangle$.}

 Beyond inertia, spatial dimensionality introduces additional geometric freedom.
 Our geometric view extends directly to higher dimensions, where forces become vector fields and scalar products are replaced by inner products, without requiring additional assumptions.
 While force geometry in one-dimensional confinement is necessarily binary (aligned or anti-aligned), higher dimensions permit continuous angular reorganization of competing forces, allowing partial cancellation and transport to coexist.
 Together with recent optimal-transport bounds on finite-time entropy production~\cite{Oikawa2025}, these considerations suggest that force geometry offers a unifying structural perspective and a potential framework for organizing and regulating nonequilibrium operation across driven systems.